What Does A Paleo Diet Mean?

 Lunch

-- Grilled chicken salad with mixed greens, cucumber, and olive oil dressing
+- Grilled chicken salad with olive oil and lemon

 Dinner